DavidRFerreira/LexicalAnalyzer_Calculator/README.md

 # lexicalAnalyzer_Calculator

 ## Description
 This is the implementation of a Lexical Analyser for expressions that we would expect from on a simple calculator.
-For that, I implemented an deterministic finite automaton (DFA), and therefore a transition table, using the C language. <br />
+For that, I implemented an deterministic finite automaton (DFA) and therefore a transition table using the C language. <br />

 Basically, this algorithm returns the tokens present in a given input expression (operator, left parentheses, right parentheses, integer or float).